Drama is a much loved subject and pupils go on their own personal journey, regardless of their starting point.

 Over the two years pupils will be assessed on their ability to prepare and present both scripted and unscripted material and will study a variety of different genres and styles.
 Their practical assessments are worth 60% of the total marks for the course and ordinarily there is one practical assessment per term.
 We aim to ensure that pupils will see at least two live productions during the course to enrich their understanding of the theatrical form and to help prepare for the written examination.

 There are 2 formal controlled assessments over the course, one of which is assessed by an external examiner.

-There is also a terminal 1 hour 30 minute written paper worth 40% of the total marks for the course.
-This contains three sections:
+There is also a terminal 1 hour 45 minute written paper worth 40% of the total marks for the course.
+This will contain questions on:

 Key Stage 5

 A Level Drama and Theatre studies is a very successful course for our Sixth Form students.
 Through engaging lessons and active research students are encouraged to develop a lifelong passion for Theatre.

 At AS Level students develop performance and production skills appropriate to the creation and realisation of drama and theatre.
 At A2, students demonstrate a more advanced level of performance and production skills alongside their ability to think independently, make judgements and refine work in the light of research.
 They also develop the ability to analyse the ways in which different performance and production elements are brought together to create theatre.